What to Do at the Gym

 …and since these exercises require a lot of technical mastery … it’s hard to jump right into this kind of training without any sort of technical foundation in place.

 If you’re interested in giving this style of training a try, you may want to start with some EMOM (Every minute on the minute) style workouts.
-I wish I would have known about EMOMs when I first started going to the gym.
+I wish I had known about EMOMs when I first started going to the gym.

 EMOMs are a form of HIIT training where you get a minute to finish a set number of reps of an exercise.
 After the reps are over, the remainder of the minute you have to rest, before going right into the next exercise at the start of a new minute.